What keywords does your site rank for? Where can you find your Google Analytics keywords? Is there a good Google Analytics keyword tracker tool?

 Using this tool, you can perform organic research, paid advertising research, keyword research, and in-depth competition analysis for improving your site’s SEO.

-We hope this article helped you to learn how to see the Google Analytics keywords people use to find your website.
+We hope this article helped you to learn how to see the Google keyword Analytics for your website.

 You might also want to check out our guide on to the Most Important Google Analytics Metrics Every Business Should Track.